Famine: Risk of future famine

-The Guardian reports that, as of 2007, approximately 40% of the world's agricultural land is seriously degraded.
-If current trends of soil degradation continue in Africa, the continent might be able to feed just 25% of its population by 2025, according to UNU's Ghana-based Institute for Natural Resources in Africa.
+YALE climate connections reports that, as of 2022, approximately 34% of the world's agricultural land is degraded.
+If current trends of soil degradation continue in Africa, the continent might be able to feed just 20% of its population by 2030, according to a WHO study in 2024.
 As of late 2007, increased farming for use in biofuels, along with world oil prices at nearly $100 a barrel, has pushed up the price of grain used to feed poultry and dairy cows and other cattle, causing higher prices of wheat (up 58%), soybean (up 32%), and maize (up 11%) over the year.
 In 2007 Food riots took place in many countries across the world.
 An epidemic of stem rust, which is destructive to wheat and is caused by race Ug99, has in 2007 spread across Africa and into Asia.

 Beginning in the 20th century, nitrogen fertilizers, new pesticides, desert farming, and other agricultural technologies began to be used to increase food production, in part to combat famine.
 Between 1950 and 1984, as the Green Revolution influenced agriculture world grain production increased by 250%.
 Developed nations have shared these technologies with developing nations with a famine problem.
 However, as early as 1995, there were signs that these new developments may contribute to the decline of arable land (e.g. persistence of pesticides leading to soil contamination, salt accumulation due to irrigation, erosion).

 In 1994, David Pimentel, professor of ecology and agriculture at Cornell University, and Mario Giampietro, senior researcher at the National Research Institute on Food and Nutrition (INRAN), estimated the maximum U.S. population for a sustainable economy at 200 million.

 According to geologist Dale Allen Pfeiffer, coming decades could see rising food prices without relief and massive starvation on a global level.
 Water deficits, which are already spurring heavy grain imports in numerous smaller countries, may soon do the same in larger countries, such as China or India.
 The water tables are falling in many countries (including Northern China, the US, and India) due to widespread overconsumption.
 Other countries affected include Pakistan, Iran, and Mexico.
 This will eventually lead to water scarcity and cutbacks in grain harvest.
 Even while overexploiting its aquifers, China has developed a grain deficit, contributing to the upward pressure on grain prices.
 Most of the three billion people projected to be added worldwide by mid-century will be born in countries already experiencing water shortages.